philips-labs/kong-multispace-routing-example/README.md

 how network policies can be used to accomodate traffic across spaces and potentially even across org boundaries

+## how it works

+Based on the teams count (`var.teams`) the module does the following:

+- Creates `n` spaces
+- Deploys a test app in each space
+- Deploys a Kong API gateway
+- Configures the API gateway to forward `/teamN` path to space `N` hsoted test app
+- Sets up network policies for cross space container-to-container traffic

 ## usage

 Provide the required variables and then run: